JonathanZWhite/less-in-practice/README.md

 }
 ```

 ##Organization

 ###Variables
-Variables are a great way to maintain consistency across your designs.

 ####Colors
-RGBA is preferred over HEX.
-[CSS Color Converter](https://github.com/TheDutchCoder/ColorConvert) is a great Sublime plugin for converting your colors from hex to rgba and back.
+I prefer RGBA over HEX but which one you use is entirely a matter of preference.
+Just remember, consistence is key.
+Bonus: Sublime has a great plugin for converting your colors from HEX to RGBA and back.
+[CSS Color Converter](https://github.com/TheDutchCoder/ColorConvert)
 ```
 @light-blue: rgba(111, 203, 250, 1.0);
 @medium-blue: rgba(0, 182, 248, 1.0);